New non-arithmetic complex hyperbolic lattices II: Introduction

 The domains used in~\cite{dpp2} are quite simple and natural.
-Their vertices are all given by (well-chosen) intersections of mirrors of reflections in the group, their 1-faces are all geodesic arcs, and 2-faces are as natural as possible in the context of the non-constant curvature geometry of the complex hyperbolic plane (they lie on intersections of so-called bisectors).
+Their vertices are all given by (well-chosen) intersections of mirrors of reflections in the group, their 1-faces are all geodesic arcs, and 2-faces are as natural as possible in the context of the non-constant curvature geometry of the complex hyperbolic plane, as they lie on complex lines or Giraud disks.

 The combinatorial construction of the domains was inspired by the fundamental domains constructed by Rich Schwartz in~\cite{rhochi}, and work related to James Thompson's thesis~\cite{thompson}.
-The general procedure turns out to be quite elementary, and a lot of it can be described by hand (even though a lot of the computations are much easier to perform with a computer).
+The general procedure turns out to be quite elementary, and a lot of it can be described by hand, even though a lot of the computations are much easier to perform with a computer.

+The computational heart of our argument is the proof that the geometric realization gives an embedding of our combinatorial fundamental domain into $\CHB 2$.
+This relies on interval arithmetic in conjunction with the rational univariate representation (RUR) for 0-dimensional polynomial systems (see~\cite{rouillier}).
+Software that performs these verifications is publicly available~\cite{spocheck}; it is based on the implementation of the RUR that was developed by B. Parisse in giac, see~\cite{giac}.

 We will review and clarify the construction, and show that it applies to a wide class of complex hyperbolic triangle groups.
 As a result, we get new fundamental domains for many groups that appeared previously in the literature, including many of the Deligne-Mostow lattices.